The Spiritual Laws of Love

-We say, "I love to watch NCIS," or "I love my BMW."
+We say, "I love to watch The Sopranos," or "I love my BMW."
 And we say, "I love my wife," "I love my kids," and "I love my mistress."
-How many times have we heard how much we all "love bacon" lately?
-When we use the word so indiscriminately it is obviously difficult to be very specific about what love means to us in terms of intimate relationships.

-We all want something different from love relationships, it seems.
-Some want power, some want money, some want security, some want intense sensations of pleasure or pain, some want children, some want to be loved.
+We all want something different from love, it seems.
+Some want power, some want money, some want security, some want children, some want to be loved.
 Most of all, we all want love to last.

 And we are disappointed when we don't get what we want.

 We don't get what we want because we don't know the spiritual laws of love.
-We must take a more enlightened view of love.
+We must take a more spiritual view of love.

 From a spiritual point of view, love wants only to love.
 The lover wants to become one with the Beloved.
 As they open their hearts and approach closer and closer to one another, the lovers experience, for one moment, the Void, an ego-less state of universal mind.

-For the spiritual seeker, love means the pursuit of that state of Unity Consciousness, but by following a different path.
-The yogi seeks the Unity underlying the apparent duality of our physical reality.
-The spiritual seeker begins by acts of adoration of deities and other practices designed to bring the seeker closer and closer to a direct experience of the Divine Source.
+For the spiritual seeker, love means the pursuit of the Unity underlying the apparent duality of our physical reality.
+The seeker begins in adoration of deities and other practices designed to bring the seeker closer and closer to a direct experience of the Source.